-The Technical Provisions (or liabilities) were valued at £1,865m not including any allowance for non-statutory increases to pensions in payment.
-The assets were valued at £1,930m at the valuation date meaning a surplus of £65m and a funding ratio of 103%.
+The Technical Provisions (or liabilities) were valued at £1,865m not including any allowance for Non-Statutory Increases to pensions in payment.
+The assets were valued at £1,930m at the valuation date giving a funding ratio of 103%.

 This position shows a distinct improvement since the deficit of £126m and funding level of 93% recorded at the 2014 valuation.
-The improvement results largely from two sources - deficit reduction cash contributions from the Company of £100m since 31 December 2014 and a better than assumed return on the Scheme's investments.
+This improvement results largely from two sources - deficit reduction cash contributions from the Company of £100m since 31 December 2014 and a better than assumed return on the Scheme's investments.

 The Recovery Plan agreed at the 2014 valuation continued until the final payment was received on 1 October 2018.
-Notwithstanding the achievement of the Primary Funding Target, the Company has given a legally binding commitment to ringfence further funds over the next three year period to December 2021 for the benefit of the Scheme.
-The position will be reviewed as part of the 2020 valuation and if necessary further funds may be used to support the Scheme to reach full funding on the Secondary Funding Target ('SFT') basis by or before 2026; the SFT uses the more prudent gilts flat discount rate but is otherwise the same as the Technical Provisions basis.
+Notwithstanding the achievement of the Primary Funding Target, the Company has given a legally binding commitment to ring- fence further funds over the next three year period to December 2021 for the benefit of the Scheme.
+The position will be reviewed as part of the 2020 valuation and if necessary further funds may be used to support the Scheme to reach full funding on the Secondary Funding Target ('SFT') basis by or before 2026; the SFT uses a more prudent, 'gilts flat', discount rate but is otherwise the same as the Technical Provisions basis.
 It is anticipated that investment returns will contribute to achieving this target.
-At the time of the 2017 valuation the deficit on the SFT basis was £71m.
+At the time of the 2017 valuation, the deficit on the SFT basis was $\pounds$ 71m.
 Since the valuation date the Scheme has remained on a positive path towards this target.
-There have been cash contributions from the Company of £25m since the valuation.
+There have been cash contributions from the Company of £25m since the 2017 valuation.

-The Trustee and Company have agreed to maintain the Final Funding Target ("FFT") which is considered to be a proxy for the cost of buying out the liabilities of the Scheme with an insurance company.
+The Trustee and Company have agreed to maintain the Final Funding Target ("FFT") which is considered to be a proxy for the cost of buying out the guaranteed liabilities of the Scheme with an insurance company.
 This target, and the point when such a course of action may be feasible, are still a number of years away.
 There are still active members in the Scheme and many deferred members.
 The cost of insuring these benefits is significantly higher than insuring pensions in payment on account of the greater number of variable options.

-Whilst the Company is prepared to set aside funds to secure the Scheme until the SFT is reached, it is not expected to contribute further cash to reach the FFT which it is anticipated will be achieved by investment returns.
+Whilst the Company is prepared to set aside funds to secure the Scheme until the SFT is reached, it is not expected to contribute further cash to reach the FFT which it is anticipated will be achieved solely by investment returns.
 The target is kept under review as it varies with market prices available in the insurance market for buy-in/buy-out products.

 The funding position is monitored between valuations by comparing the asset values from the fund managers to the 'roll forward' of the liabilities modelled by the Scheme Actuary which reflects the impact of changes in the economic circumstances but not membership changes.
-Funding levels have not been adjusted to reflect the financial impact of the court ruling regarding Guaranteed Minimum Pension ("GMP") equalisation.
+Funding levels have not yet been adjusted to reflect the financial impact of the court ruling regarding Guaranteed Minimum Pension ("GMP") equalisation.

 The Scheme Actuary also carries out a valuation on the solvency or buy-out basis looking at how much additional money would be required in order to buy-out the obligations of the Scheme with an insurance company.
 On this basis at the actuarial valuation date the funding position was 86% funded with a shortfall of £314m.
-At 31 December 2019 the roll-forward position on this basis had improved to 91% funded with a shortfall of £183m.

-The Company and Trustee continue to work together towards stability and self-sufficiency for the Scheme.
+The Company and Trustee continue to work together towards the stability and selfsufficiency for the Scheme.
 The funding position is ahead of where it was predicted to be under the previous recovery plan and the interest and inflation rate hedging together with the composition of the investment portfolio mean that the position remains largely stable and avoids much of the market volatility.